wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 = What's new? =

-* Now includes translations for German, Brazilian Portuguese and Spanish.
-* WooCommerce Checkout Localization Management for core WooCommerce Fields
-* Date Format for date picker inputs
+* Product display filters for main shop page
+* Global minimum and maximum for item quantities
+* Year and month dropdown selection for calendars

+= What's on its way? =

+Priceable fields for products and variations

 == Usage ==